 Asaf Zakay is a geometric glass art visionary.
 His sculptures and luminaries adorn spaces around the world.
-His pieces are most known for their unique and mesmerizing reflections.
+His pieces are most known for their unique and mesmerising reflections and embodying the golden ratio in art.
 Made of the highest quality materials, Asaf is world recognised for his art and creates each piece with perfection and grace.

-Little did he know the influence this geometric star will have on his portfolio.
-From his gallery studio in Bangalow on the Australian East Coast, Zakay creates stunning interlocking glass sculptures that, when illuminated, fill a room with interplaying patterns of shadow and light.
+Little did he know the influence this sacred geometry star will have on his portfolio.
+From his gallery studio in Bangalow on the Australian East Coast, Zakay creates stunning interlocking three dimensional glass sculptures that, when illuminated, fill a room with interplaying patterns of shadow and light.

 “As a designer, my creations are fashioned on what is known as the golden ratio, a ratio that appeals to the human sense of beauty and balance.
 I aim to capture the essence of nature and allow people to see it as if for the first time.”